Victor Mishcon, Baron Mishcon: Early life

 Mishcon was born in Brixton, south London, the son of Arnold Mishcon, a rabbi who emigrated from Russian Poland, and his wife Queenie.
 He was educated at the City of London School.
 He studied law and founded the firm of solicitors Victor Mishcon & Co in Brixton in 1937.

 Labour Party

-An active member of the Labour Party, Mishcon served as a Councillor on Lambeth Borough Council from 1945–48, and represented Brixton on London County Council from 1946–64.
+An active member of the Labour Party, Mishcon served as a Councillor on Lambeth Borough Council from 1945 to 1948, and represented Brixton on London County Council from 1946 to 1964.
 He was chairman of London County Council in 1954—then aged 39, the youngest chair that century.
 He was elected to the successor Greater London Council for Lambeth 1964–67.
 He stood without success as a Labour party candidate in four parliamentary elections, in Leeds North-West in 1950; in Bath in 1951; and in Gravesend in 1955 and 1959.

 He was made a life peer on 10 May 1978 as Baron Mishcon, of Lambeth in Greater London on the recommendation of the Prime Minister, James Callaghan.
 Lord Mishcon was Labour home affairs spokesman in the House of Lords from 1983 to 1990 and served as shadow Lord Chancellor from 1990 to 1992.